 Back in the Swing

-After touring the Center for Orthopedics and Spine and reading Pottstown Hospital's comprehensive joint replacement guidebook, Jim had surgery on April 22, 2014.
+After touring the Center for Orthopedics and Spine and reading Pottstown Hospital's comprehensive joint replacement guidebook, Jim had knee replacement surgery.

 "Most surgeons cut the quadriceps tendon during knee replacement to get to the areas where implants must be placed," Dr. Pavlides said.
 "We used a minimally invasive, quadriceps-sparing approach with Mr. Phillips that's been shown to speed up rehabilitation."